quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 4 years ago
 Grateful for Mr. L.  Richardson of Cross Country Equity in Shreveport La!
-Mr. L. Richardson’s knowledge and professionalism is unmatched.
+Mr. L. Richardson's knowledge and professionalism is unmatched.
 Upon making the decision to purchase a home, I immediately contacted him knowing that  he would get the job done.
 I truly recommend Cross Country Equity to anyone seeking the knowledge and expertise needed to close on your new home loan.
 Your dream can come true too!!!
 Positive
 Responsiveness, Quality, Professionalism, Value